 Step 6

 Recheck all the connections you’ve made and make sure everything is securely connected.
 It’s time to try the lamp.
-Plugin and turn on the lamp.
+Plug and turn on the lamp.

 You are done!